 The Americans with Disabilities Act (ADA Guidelines)

 The Americans with Disabilities Act (ADA) provides Wheelchair Ramp Specification, code and handicap access guidelines that most business are required to meet.
 Most residential applications (please see our residential or light duty commercial Pathway ADA wheelchair ramps) do not need to meet ADA code and ADA guidelines, but they are a good reference point for recommended ADA ramp slope and lengths.
 Most businesses, churches, schools and other organizations must be in compliance with ADA ramp specifications and ADA guidelines for handicapped wheelchair ramp slope access.
-Contact your local building inspector for additional ADA compliant ramp information.
+Contact your local building inspector for additional ADA compliant ramp information and handicap ramp specs.
+This guideline is our interpretation.
+All our ramps are proudly made in the USA.

 - ADA Ramp Specifications Require a 1:12 ramp slope ratio which equals 4.8 degrees slope or one foot of wheelchair ramp for each inch of rise.
 For instance, a 30 inch rise requires a 30 foot handicap wheelchair ramp.